mkobuolys/flutter-design-patterns/assets/markdown/strategy.md

 ### Example

-- _StrategyExample_ - implements the example widget.
-It contains a list of different shipping strategies **shippingCostsStrategyList* and provides it to the \_ShippingOptions* widget where the index of a specific strategy is selected by triggering the **setSelectedStrategyIndex()_ method.
-Then, the selected strategy is injected into the \_OrderSummary_ widget where the final price of the order is calculated.
+- _StrategyExample_ - implements the example widget of the Strategy design pattern.
+It contains a list of different shipping strategies (_shippingCostsStrategyList_) and provides it to the _ShippingOptions_ widget where the index of a specific strategy is selected by triggering the _setSelectedStrategyIndex()_ method.
+Then, the selected strategy is injected into the _OrderSummary_ widget where the final price of the order is calculated.

 ```
 class StrategyExample extends StatefulWidget {